RDPerera/Start-Here/README.md

 Our application “Start Here” is built with the primary intention of **encouraging entrepreneurship among the youth of Sri Lanka through the growth of working spaces**.
 The key features of this application will be;

-1.Platform to advertise job opportunities to look for passionate and skilled individuals.
+1. Platform to advertise job opportunities to look for passionate and skilled individuals.

-2.Opportunity to attract new clients and retain existing ones.
+2. Opportunity to attract new clients and retain existing ones.

-3.Platform to find curious, risk taking investors investors and better fundings.
+3. Platform to find curious, risk taking investors investors and better fundings.
 ![start-here](src/assets/starthere.png)

 # UI Mockups